instructure/canvas-android/apps/flutter_parent/README.md

 ```
 flutter pub run intl_translation:extract_to_arb --output-dir=lib/l10n/res lib/l10n/app_localizations.dart
 ```
+Note: We also add the --warnings-are-errors flag during CI to ensure that strings that are improperly formatted will fail to build during PRs.

 Once intl_messages has been created, it can be sent to translators where they will create all the other `intl_*.arb` files.
 To link translations